 10 most expensive jewelry in the world

-The most prestigious jewels in the world boast incredible stories that span centuries, in the events of nobles, royalty and kingdoms.
+The world's most prestigious jewels boast incredible stories that span centuries of nobles, royalty and kingdoms.
 These are fabulous jewels, symbols of wealth, power and prosperity, made from precious stones with exceptional characteristics, which are then cut and processed to create unique works of art.
 Among them, you can rank the ten most expensive jewelry in the world; Bracelets, necklaces, watches and brooches studded with precious stones such as diamonds, emeralds and jade.
-They have the value of the materials of which they are composed, a jewel made by a great signature and the prestige of those who owned them.
-Their value can reach huge figures, even difficult to quantify, because you need to consider what royals, personalities and stars wore.
+They have the value of the materials from which they are composed, a jewel made with the great signature and prestige of those who owned them.
+Their value can reach huge numbers, even difficult to quantify, because you have to take into account what royalty, personalities and stars wore.

-But here is a list of 10 of the most luxurious and arguably the most enchanting gemstones in existence.
+But here is a list of the 10 most luxurious and perhaps most enchanting gemstones in existence.

 The content of the article